Creating and Running a Zend Framework (Laminas) Project in ServBay

 or.test

 .
-ServBay will automatically configure local DNS resolution. - Website Type: Select
+ServBay automatically configures local DNS resolution. - Website Type: Select

 PHP

-. - PHP Version: Choose the PHP version you want this site to use (e.g.,
+. - PHP Version: Choose the PHP version for this website (e.g.

 8.3

 ).
-Make sure it is already installed and running in ServBay. - Document Root: This is the folder exposed by the web server.
-Zend Framework's entry point,
+Make sure it's installed and running in ServBay. - Document Root: This is the directory your web server will serve.
+The entry file for Zend Framework is

 index.php